drivetopurchase/ecommerce/README.md

 ### Setup

-After the extension is installed, log in to the Magento Account, Click `System`, and then `Configuration`.
+After the extension has been installed, log in to the Magento Account, Click `System`, and then `Configuration`.
 Next, in the `left-nav` menu, under `Sales`, expand the `Gobeep Ecommerce` section.

 ### Inputs